 RQF Level for the Final Award: 7

 Awarding Institution: Kingston University

 Teaching Institution: Kingston University

 Location: Penrhyn Road

 Language of Delivery: English

-Modes of Delivery: Part-time Full Time With Professional Placement
+Modes of Delivery: Part-time With Professional Placement Full Time

 Available as:

-Minimum period of registration: Part-time - 2 Full Time - 1 With Professional Placement - 2
+Minimum period of registration: Part-time - 2 With Professional Placement - 1 Full Time - 1

-Maximum period of registration: Part-time - 4 Full Time - 2 With Professional Placement - 3
+Maximum period of registration: Part-time - 4 With Professional Placement - 3 Full Time - 2

 Entry Requirements: Candidates with a UK or UK equivalent (stated by NARIC) second class Bachelor Honour's degree in chemistry, pharmacy, pharmaceutical science or a related subject such as pharmacology or biomedical science. are qualified to register for the MSc.
 Other degrees will be considered on an individual basis.
 Candidates who do not qualify under the regulations above, but who have appropriate experience are still eligible to apply.
 A detailed description of appropriate experience and a statement of support from an employer should accompany the application.
-If these documents are satisfactory, the candidate will normally be interviewed (overseas applicants will often be interviewed (overseas applicants will often be interviewed by telephone/SKYPE)/TEAMS.
+If these documents are satisfactory, the candidate will normally be interviewed (overseas

+applicants will often be interviewed by telephone/SKYPE)/TEAMS.
 British nationals/majority English-speaking nation nationals need a GCSE Grade C or above in English or an equivalent qualification, (see webpages for further details).
 Students who are not a national of a majority English speaking country or who have not completed an academic qualification equivalent to a UK Bachelor's degree in one are required to provide evidence of appropriate competence in use of the English Language, for example by having passed a recognised English Language examination (or equivalent): e.g., British Council IELTS test, (where a minimum overall score of 6.5 and a minimum of 6.0 in Writing, Reading, Listening and Speaking), is required.
 Normally, exemptions from the study of particular modules will only be granted only on the basis of relevant previous study at master's level (RPL) or relevant experience (RPEL).
 Students wishing to gain admission to the course with advanced standing will be required to provide certificates, a course/module synopsis, and a portfolio of evidence of their previous learning or work-based experience.
 Students who have claimed a Diploma in the field will normally be allowed to apply for admission to MSc in the field provided that they do so within a period not normally exceeding 2 years.
-Programme Accredited by: None QAA Subject Benchmark Statements: Chemistry March 2022

-Approved Variants: None Is this Higher or Degree Apprenticeship course?
+Programme Accredited by: None QAA Subject Benchmark Chemistry March 2022 Statements: Approved Variants: There are no variants to PR.
+Is this Higher or Degree Apprenticeship course?

-For Higher or Deg gree Apprenticeship proposals only Higher or Degree Apprenticeship standard: n/a Recruitment, Selection and Admission process: n/a End Point Assessment Organisation(s): n/a
+For Higher or Deg For Higher or Degree Apprenticeship proposals only Higher or Degree Apprenticeship standard: n/a Recruitment, Selection and Admission process: n/a

+End Point n/a

+Assessment

+Organisation(s):